kevinbloomquist/flexbox/README.md

 }
 ```
 This call denotes that our parent - and everything inside it - will be using the Flexbox Model.
 Just declaring this is enough to turn our layout into a very basic Flexbox layout - but probably not with any of the customization we want.
 This call has to be made before any of the following Flexbox properties can be used.
-*Note - display: flex gives your element Flexbox properties, but will allow it to be treated as a block-level element by all the other elements it share the page with.
-If you'd like your parent element to mimic the display properties of an inline element, use display:inline-flex.
+> Note - `display: flex` gives your element Flexbox properties, but will allow it to be treated as a block-level element by all the other elements it share the page with.
+If you'd like your parent element to mimic the display properties of an inline element, use `display: inline-flex`.

 Go ahead and add display: flex; to our flex-container.